Austin, Texas: Other levels of government

 Austin is the county seat of Travis County and hosts the Heman Marion Sweatt Travis County Courthouse downtown, as well as other county government offices.
 The Texas Department of Transportation operates the Austin District Office in Austin.
 The Texas Department of Criminal Justice (TDCJ) operates the Austin I and Austin II district parole offices in Austin.
 The United States Postal Service operates several post offices in Austin.

 Politics

-Former Governor Rick Perry had previously referred to it as a "blueberry in the tomato soup," meaning, Austin had previously been a Democratic city in a Republican state.
+Former Governor Rick Perry had previously referred to it as a "blueberry in the tomato soup", meaning, Austin had previously been a Democratic city in a Republican state.
 However, Texas currently has multiple urban cities also voting Democratic and electing Democratic mayors in elections.

-After the most recent redistricting, Austin is currently divided between the 10th, 37th and 35th Congressional districts.
+After the most recent redistricting, Austin is currently divided between the 10th, 35th and 37th Congressional districts.

 Issues

 A controversial turning point in the political history of the Austin area was the 2003 Texas redistricting.
 Before then, Austin had been entirely or almost entirely within the borders of a single congressional district–what was then the 10th District–for over a century.
 Opponents characterized the resulting district layout as excessively partisan gerrymandering, and the plan was challenged in court by Democratic and minority activists.
 The Supreme Court of the United States has never struck down a redistricting plan for being excessively partisan.
 The plan was subsequently upheld by a three-judge federal panel in late 2003, and on June 28, 2006, the matter was largely settled when the Supreme Court, in a 7–2 decision, upheld the entire congressional redistricting plan with the exception of a Hispanic-majority district in southwest Texas.
 This affected Austin's districting, as U.S. Rep. Lloyd Doggett's district (U.S. Congressional District 25) was found to be insufficiently compact to compensate for the reduced minority influence in the southwest district; it was redrawn so that it took in most of southeastern Travis County and several counties to its south and east.